gradle/gradle/subprojects/docs/src/docs/release/notes.md

     \-bar
        \- bar-app

-### Changes to incubating integration between software model and the Java plugins
+### Changes to the incubating integration between the managed model and the Java plugins

-ADAM:TBD

-The behaviour of `ClassDirectoryBinarySpec` instances has changed:
+The Java plugins make some details about the project source sets visible in the managed model, to allow integration between rules based plugins and the existing plugins.
+This integration has changed in the Gradle release, to move more of this integration into the managed model:

 - `sources` container is no longer added as a project extension.
-It is visible only as part of the software model.
+It is now visible only to rules as part of the managed model.
 - `ClassDirectoryBinarySpec` instances can no longer be created using the `binaries` container.
 Instances are added to this container by the Java plugins for each source set, however, additional instances cannot be added.
 This capability will be added again in a later release.
-- Instances are not added to the `binaries` container eagerly by the Java plugins.
+- Instances are not added to the `binaries` container by the Java plugins until they are required by rules.

 ## External contributions